Mekong River Delta:

 What began as a simple stopover transformed into a sensory journey—A daily routine of what I call “Can Tho Wanderrings”, including magical moments like filled with sticky buns on bobbing boats, sacred Khmer lunches, and market stalls whispering stories from every smoky wok.

-At first, the floating market at Cai Rang felt like a scene set for Instagram.
+At first, I felt the floating market at Cai Rang are a scene set for Instagram.
 Of course, the boats were picturesque.
 Pineapples were stacked high, and the sun rose exactly where photographers would want it.

 However, I stayed.